jdtheefirst/healthcare/docs/README.md

-# CarePulse Documentation Suite
+# Documentation Suite

-Welcome to the CarePulse documentation.
-This collection of guides helps you present and explain the CarePulse platform to both healthcare clinics and hotels.
+Welcome to the documentation.
+This collection of guides helps present and explain the platform to both healthcare clinics and hotels.

 ---